Hightower-FEC/rfc2209-FEC/README.md

 Immediately below is the Outfit Creation component where the user can store a product with the Add to Outfit card.
 Any stored products will remain on the user's list even when refreshing or leaving the website.

+The Questions and Answers component contains three subcomponents: a search bar for questions, a display area for the answers, and a button to add a question.

+The Ratings and Reviews component contains two main subcomponents: a star ratings section and a review section.

+There is also a button at the bottom-right corner for convenience to scroll back to the top.

 ## Technical Overview